-What to consider before accepting a 0% intro APR offer
+What to consider before applying for a 0% intro APR offer

-- Duration of the offer: The longer you have to repay the debt, whether it’s a balance transfer or for purchases, the better.
-Timeframes vary dramatically, and can even be different for the same card, depending on what you use it for.
+- Length of the offer: The longer you have to repay the debt, whether it’s for a balance transfer or purchases, the better.
+Timeframes vary dramatically, and even the same card can offer different periods for purchases and balance transfers.

-- Credit card type: The card you pursue should not just be good for the introductory rate deal, it should match your long-term needs and lifestyle.
+- Credit card type: The card should match your long-term needs and lifestyle.
 One that allows you to accumulate miles or points is best for people who like to travel, while a cash back card is attractive for general purpose use.

 - Regular APR: Eventually the credit card’s introductory interest rate will rise to its regular rate, so bear that in mind.
-For example, the Capital One Quicksilver Cash Rewards Credit Card offers 0% intro APR on purchases and balance transfers for 15 months, then the rate jumps to 15.24% to 25.24% variable.
 Good APRs are available to people who’ve proved themselves to be low-risk cardholders.
 To be perceived as such, make your payments on time and keep your balances low.